 The set of Pisot numbers is closed.
 The $\tau_n, \varphi_n$ for $n=2,3,...$ and a single number $\chi$ mentioned in Section \ref{geom} are the only accumulation points of Pisot numbers in $(1,2).$ See \cite{AF} for more details and references.
 There are still many mysteries concerning Pisot, Salem and Garsia numbers, cf. \cite{HP}.
 We hope that the study of Bernoulli convolutions can shed some light on their structure.

 For Garsia numbers $\beta\in (1,2)$ it is known that the Bernoulli convolution possesses a bounded density \cite{G}.
-For Pisot numbers Bernoulli convolutions are singular \cite{E}.
-For all other $\beta ,$ including all rational numbers and Salem numbers, this question is not yet solved.
+For Pisot numbers, the Bernoulli convolutions are singular \cite{E}.
+For all other $\beta ,$ including all rational numbers and Salem numbers, this question is not yet resolved.

-The following 'folklore theorem' says that for Pisot numbers $\beta$ there are lots of network-type orbits.
+The following `folklore theorem' says that for Pisot numbers $\beta$ there are lots of network-type orbits.
 Garsia \cite{G} found the basic property, a uniform discreteness lemma, which was recently used by Baker \cite{Baker} to verify the statement.
 Schmidt \cite{Sch} proved a special case with other estimates.
 A direct proof is given in the first arxiv version of this paper.

 \begin{Theorem}[Abundance of finite orbits for Pisot slope \cite{G,Sch}] \\ Let $g_i(x)=\beta x+z_i$, $i=1,...,k$ be a branching dynamical system on an interval $[a,b].$ If $\beta$ is a Pisot number and each $z_i$ is in $\QQ(\beta),$ then $O(x)$ is a finite set for each $x$ in $\QQ(\beta).$ \end{Theorem}